Jason-Skillman/Dialogue-Manager/README.md

 # Dialogue Manager
-A RPG styled UI dialogue manager.
+An RPG styled UI dialogue manager.
 Supports multiple lines of text, NPC portraits and option buttons.

 ## How to install
 This package can be installed through the Unity `Package Manager` with Unity version 2019.3 or greater.